Japan score six in World Cup qualifier to match record against Indonesia

 Already qualified Japan beat Indonesia 6-0 in the final Group C game in the AFC qualifiers for the 2026 FIFA World Cup.

-Daichi Kamada has scored twice as Japan has rounded off their successful World Cup qualifying campaign with a 6-0 thrashing of Patrick Kluivert’s Indonesia in Osaka.
+Daichi Kamada scored twice as Japan rounded off their successful World Cup qualifying campaign with a 6-0 thrashing of Patrick Kluivert’s Indonesia in Osaka.

-Kamada, an FA Cup winner with Crystal Palace in England this season, struck twice in Tuesday’s first half as already qualified Japan finished their campaign as Group C winners, scoring 30 goals in their 10 matches.
+Kamada, an FA Cup winner with Crystal Palace in England this season, struck twice in Tuesday’s first half as already-qualified Japan finished their campaign as Group C winners, scoring 30 goals in their 10 matches.

 Recommended Storieslist of 4 items